 Dey knew he had to do something to help solve the IBD mystery.

-“Once we injected my interest in science and medicine with this emotional connection, it became much of a different situation,” said Dey from his office at Fred Hutchinson Cancer Research Center.
+“Once we injected my interest in science and medicine with this emotional connection, it became much of a different situation,” said Dey from his office at Fred Hutchinson Cancer Center.
 “I wanted to know in the short term what I could do to impact disease care — that was a major shift for me as a researcher.”

 Although the scientific evidence isn’t there yet, Dey envisions a future in which doctors could prescribe a patient a special diet or medicine, modify the person’s unique microbiome, and improve their health or quality of life.